-FIG. 12
+Fig. 12

-- a a.
-The heels of an even thickness with the rest of the shoe. - b b.
-Show the points at which the heels of the hoof terminated. c c.
+- a.
+The heels of an even thickness with the rest of the shoe. b.
+Show the points at which the heels of the hoof terminated. - c c.
 The seating carried back, so as to clear the angles at the heels, and leave the seat of corns free from pressure. - d.
-The nail-holes placed in the flat surface which supports the crust, where they should always be. - e.
-The hindermost nail of the inner side at the inner toe, whereby the whole of the quarter and heel are left free to expand.
+The nail-holes placed in the flat surface which supports the crust, where they should always be. - : The hindermost nail of the inner side at the inner toe, whereby the whole M the quarter and heel are left free to expand.